 Capacity: 2 quart | Wattage: 50W | Dimensions: 9.25 x 9 x 11.25 inches

 There’s a lot to love about this do-it-all unit.
-It’s simple to use, requires minimal effort, and turns out ice cream in as little as fifteen minutes—it’s an impressive 25% speedier than preceding models.
+It’s simple to use, requires minimal effort, and turns out ice cream in as little as fifteen minutes—an impressive 25% speedier than preceding models.
 In addition to ice cream, it turns out frozen yogurt and sorbet for those who don’t eat dairy.